-Unless stated otherwise in a collective bargaining agreement in full force and effect, eligible employees shall receive holiday pay when the employee has been on paid status for at least two days during the calendar week in which the holiday occurred.
-No holiday pay shall be allowed in any case where such holiday occurred within, immediately before or immediately after a period of disciplinary suspension, unauthorized absence or unpaid absence.
+Unless stated otherwise in a collective bargaining agreement in full force and effect, eligible employees shall receive holiday pay when the employee has been on paid status for at least two work days during the calendar week in which the holiday occurred, or on the work day immediately before and on the work day immediately following said holiday.
+No holiday pay shall be allowed in any case where such holiday occurred within, immediately before or immediately after a period of disciplinary suspension or unauthorized absence.
 Additionally, no holiday pay shall be authorized in cases where the holiday occurred within or immediately after a period of layoff.
 An employee who is on mandatory furlough shall be regarded as being on 'paid status' for purposes of interpreting this paragraph.
-Nothing herein shall be construed to deny holiday pay to an employee who has been on paid status on the working day immediately before, and on the working day immediately following said holiday.
+A work day, for purposes of this section, shall be defined as an employee’s full, assigned and approved, work shift.

 - New Years’ Day -- January 1 (see note)

 - Martin Luther King Day -- Third Monday in January

 - Good Friday -- Friday before Easter Sunday

 - Memorial Day -- Last Monday in May